ios1ph/BitMono/docs/source/usage/how-to-use.rst

 Unity Integration
 ----------------

-BitMono includes Unity integration that automatically obfuscates your assemblies during the Unity build process.
+ObscuraX includes Unity integration that automatically obfuscates your assemblies during the Unity build process.
-The integration hooks into Unity's build pipeline and runs BitMono CLI to protect your game code.
+The integration hooks into Unity's build pipeline and runs ObscuraX CLI to protect your game code.

 .. note::